Wikia/discreETLy/dashboard/plugins/table_descriptions/README.md

 It's possible to set a custom data provider which reads the table descriptions from a different source than AWS glue.
 This is controlled by the `TABLE_DESCRIPTION_SERVICE` setting.

+Table descriptions plugin requires valid [tables.yaml](../tables/tables.yaml.template) to be provided to provide a subset of the tables to be displayed.

 ![table descriptions](table_descriptions.png)